 Step back in time, into the early 17th-century courtyards and townhouses of Stratford-upon-Avon.

 Thatched roofs hang over quaint streets, chapels are lost amongst sprawling apple trees, and nothing seems to have changed since Shakespeare was born

 here.
 Visit his birthplace, the fabulous Jacobean home of his daughter, and the cottage of Anna Hathaway.

-A literary tour would not be complete without a visit to Oxford, Matthew Arnold's "city of dreaming spires", which has been home to a vast amount of famous figures; C. S. Lewis, J. R. R. Tolkien, Oscar Wilde and Philip Pullman have all written their seminal works while living or studying in the city.
+A literary tour would not be complete without a visit to Oxford, Matthew Arnold's 'city of dreaming spires', which has been home to a vast amount of famous figures; C. S. Lewis, J. R. R. Tolkien, Oscar Wilde and Philip Pullman who have all written their seminal works while living or studying in the city.

 We recommend staying at The Old Parsonage, which has become a well-loved feature of

 Oxford.
 It has stood at the north entrance of the ancient city for over three hundred years, witnessing some of most dramatic moments in our history.